inplayer-org/aws-drift-detector-slack/docs/README.md

  * SlackWebhook - Webhook URL for pushing messages to Slack.
  * Cron - How often drift detection should be run (eg. every twelve hours `0 0 */12 * ? *` more info [here](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html)).
- * ShowInSyncResources - Skip reporting of resources with no drift (reduces Slack message output, the default value is `false`).
+ * ShowInSyncResources - Switch to display resources that have no drift (in sync), the default value is `false`.
- * ShowInSyncStacks - Skip reporting of stacks with no drift (reduces Slack message output, the default value is `false`).
+ * ShowInSyncStacks - Switch to display stacks that have no drift (in sync), the default value is `false`.
  * StackRegex - Defines which stacks should be scanned for resource drift (the default value is `.*`).
  * StackBatches - Number that indicates how many stacks should be send to SQS in one batch (the default value is `10`).
 The duration of drift detection depends very much on the specific stack, some stacks have more resources, others less.
 When stack will have a lot of resources then the parameter should be decreased.
  * DriftDetectionMaxRetries - Number indicating how many retries to make after an unsuccessful drift detection (the default value is `5`)